harsh-ps-2003/CS787/REPORT.md

 ### Foundational Text-to-Image

 #### Components
+- Tokenizer (text → token IDs):
+  - Splits a prompt into subword tokens (initially BERT-like).
+  - Outputs: token IDs, attention mask, and special tokens.
+  - Swappable: later we can replace with a SLICES-aware tokenizer without changing downstream components.
-- Text tokenizer/encoder:
+- Text embedder (token IDs → text features):
-  - Custom tokenizer supporting BERT-style WordPiece.
-  - Transformer encoder (multi-head self-attention) producing a fixed-length embedding.
+  - Transformer encoder (multi-head self-attention) that produces:
+    - Per-token features (sequence of embeddings) for conditioning the generator (cross-attention or FiLM adapters).
+    - A pooled text embedding (single vector) summarizing the prompt for global alignment.
-  - Optional BERT initialization for weights and tokenization pipeline.
+  - Optional BERT initialization to bootstrap strong language features on CPU.
-- Image encoder/decoder:
+- Image encoder (image → image embedding):
-  - CLIP-like image encoder (ResNet/ViT) for multimodal contrastive training in early phases.
+  - Compact CLIP-like image encoder (ResNet/ViT) that outputs a global, normalized image embedding for alignment.
-  - U-Net generator (diffusion) or ResNet generator (GAN) for image synthesis.
+  - Downstream generator backbone remains separate: U-Net (diffusion) or a ResNet-based generator (GAN) for image synthesis.
 - Conditioning and guidance:
   - Classifier-Free Guidance (CFG) for controllable adherence to text prompts.
   - Embedding adapters to fuse text features into the generator (cross-attention or FiLM-like conditioning).